S4m41/Naotism/README.md

 #######################################################################

 ## >Dev< ##
--remove first int arg in player
 -Clone() clone texture
--Performance issues dropping to 15 fps at fullscreen -implement collisions
+-Performance issues dropping to 15 fps at fullscreen -implement distractions//delayed
--implement distractions
--create constructors
 ## >Dev!< ##

 ## >Log< ##
-feb 12 ?h
+feb 12
-	making the textures wrk with a spritesheet in stead of multiple files. should the spritesheet be static? feb 16 ?h
+	making the textures wrk with a spritesheet in stead of multiple files. should the spritesheet be static?
+6h feb 15
+	started constructor chain.
+	all children of entity call it's parents constructor until the constructor for entity is called. spritesheet loaded and its handler implemented. getFilepath removed(obsolete). why in not enemy working????
+5h

+feb 16
-	implement constructor chaining with cpy constructor and defaulted constructors collidable should ABSOLUTLEY NOT be private feb 19
+	implement constructor chaining with cpy constructor and defaulted constructors.
+6h problem with enemy solved
+		collidable should ABSOLUTLEY NOT be private feb 19
-	fixed merge of classdiagram.. should have done this earlier feb 23
+	fixed merge of classdiagram.. should have done this earlier.
+1h feb 23
 	fixed icephysics for player. player now moves at a constant speed, could be a problem if collisions become fully implemented added alpha channel for spritesheet
-	moved player to correct position. fixed movement in correct axis
+	moved player to correct position. fixed movement in correct axis.
+6h feb 26
+	implemented collisions (questioning why i have collidable while distraction is not implemented) 3h

+	spawns too frequent implementing bellcurve to alleviate this. still not balanced but better.
+	starting frequency testing, somewhat balanced.
+	freqtest not representative approximation of reality, improve? skip? annoyed by compiler complaining about conversion from float to double, changed the argtype of update to float end of session 4h

+mar 3
+	added restartbutton, along with clear(). only highscore and balance lacking(have time?). changed bell() to include wifth of curve as an aditonal arg.
+2h

 //tis 2.5h textures collisions
 //fre 3h
 ## >Log!< ##